uom-resquant/modelling_book/docs/new_week_9_categorical_variables.md

 ##        Minimum expected frequency: 600.6074
 ```

-So we can see that 22% of urban dwellers by comparison to 14% of those living in rural areas have experienced a victimisation in the previous past year.
-It looks as if living in an urban environment constitutes a risk factor or is associated with victimisation.
-The Chi Square we obtain has a low p value suggesting that this association is statistically significant.
+So, we can see that 22% of urban dwellers, compared to 14% of those living in rural areas, have experienced victimisation in the previous year.
+Living in an urban environment seems to constitute a risk factor or is associated with victimisation.
+The Chi-Square we obtained has a low p-value, suggesting this association is statistically significant.
 That is, we can possibly infer that there is an association in the population from which the sample was drawn.
 But how large is this relationship?

 This is where odds ratios are handy.
 Before we get to them, I will discuss a simple tip on layout.
-Risk ratios and odds ratios are very commonly used in the public health tradition.
+Risk ratios and odds ratios are commonly used in the public health tradition.
 In this tradition, researchers place the disease/condition defining the columns and the treatment or risk factor defining the rows, and they do so in such a way that the first cell corresponds to the intersection of the outcome and the risk factor.
 And the software that computes odds ratios tends to assume this is how your table is set up.
 So, whenever you are after the relative risks or odds ratios (that is, whenever you work with a 2X2 table), you should have the table shown like this as well.
 It will help interpretation:

 +-------------------+---------------------+-----------------+
 |                   | Outcome: Yes        | Outcome: No     |